yamaton/gff3toddbj/README.md

 ## Customize the behavior

-### Edit `config.toml`
+### Configuration file

-You need to edit a configuration file in TOML, say `config.toml`.
-Take a look at [the sample TOML file with COMMON](https://raw.githubusercontent.com/yamaton/gff3toddbj/main/gff3toddbj/config.toml), or [the one without COMMON](https://raw.githubusercontent.com/yamaton/gff3toddbj/main/gff3toddbj/config_without_COMMON.toml).
-The configuration contains following items.
-They are all optional, and **GFF3-to-DDBJ works even without `config.toml`.**
+To enter information missing in GFF3 or FASTA, you need to feed a configuration file in TOML, say `myconfig.toml`.
+Take a look at [an example](https://github.com/yamaton/gff3toddbj/blob/main/examples/configs/config_ddbj_example.toml) matching [the example annotation in the DDBJ page](https://www.ddbj.nig.ac.jp/ddbj/file-format-e.html#annotation).

+The configuration can accommodate following information.
+They are all optional: **GFF3-to-DDBJ works even without feeding `config.toml`.**

 * Basic features in COMMON

 * "meta-description" in COMMON

-  * DDBJ annotation supports features under COMMON that are inserted to each of repeatedly-occurring features in the resulting flat file.

-  * Here is an example.
+  * DDBJ annotation supports "meta" values with features under COMMON such that the items are inserted to each occurrence **in the resulting flat file** produced by DDBJ.
+Here is an example to insert `assembly_gap` feature under `COMMON` entry.

     ```toml
     [COMMON.assembly_gap]